savelee/kube-django-ng/readme.md

 The **bq** folder contains the queries.

-**Disclaimer: This is not an officially supported Google product.
+**Disclaimer: This example is made by Lee Boonstra.
 Written code can be used as a baseline, it's not meant for production usage.**

+**Copyright 2018 Google LLC.
+This software is provided as-is, without warranty or representation for any use or purpose.
+Your use of it is subject to your agreements with Google.**

 ### Setup